HOME Blog This Week at Angama #274

 Above: The Mara River is fit to burst and the best way to see it is from the sky

-The Mara ecosystem is experiencing the tail-end of the long rains, drenching the vast savanna plains of the Mara Triangle.
+The Mara ecosystem is experiencing the tail-end of the long rains, drenching the vast savannah plains of the Mara Triangle.
 I recently visited the area around Hippo Pools and was amazed to see that the river was just a few feet shy of overflowing — it's ready for the herds of wildebeest during their annual migration into the Mara from July through October.

 F 8.0, 1/800, ISO 3200 | Sammy Njoroge